Master of Social Work (MSW)

-- Foundation program (57 credit hours) - this program is for students whose bachelor's degree is in something other than social work.
+- MSW - Foundation Program (57 credit hours) - this program is for students whose bachelor's degree is in something other than social work.

-- Advanced program (30 credit hours) - this program is designed for those students who have a Bachelor of Social Work degree from a CSWE-accredited program.
+- MSW - Advanced Program (30 credit hours) - this program is designed for those students who have a Bachelor of Social Work degree from a CSWE-accredited program.

 OLLU's MSW program is accredited by the Council on Social Work Education's (CSWE) Commission on Accreditation.
 CSWE is recognized by the Council for Higher Education Accreditation as the sole accrediting agency for social work education in the United States.

 Social Work Practice with Hispanic Children and Families